 2. Impact Factor and Reputation

-3. Open Access vs. Subscription-Based
+3. Open Access vs. Paywall

 4. Peer Review Process